evandrosouza-developer/ps2tomsxUSB/README.md

 # The Database structure: Keyboard from/to mapping

-This design was developed to connect an ABNT-2 brazilian PC keyboard to the brazilian MSX Sharp/Epcom HB-8000 as default, but it is very easy to change its mapping:
+This design was developed to connect, as default, an ABNT-2 brazilian PC keyboard to the brazilian MSX Sharp/Epcom HB-8000, but it is very easy to apply a hot change of its mapping:

 - You have to compile and upload this new database to the Converter.
 This task is easily managed with the help of a Database compiler: The excel file named `PS2toMSX_Database_Compiler.xlsm`.
 This file has 3 sheets: One for HB-8000, the second as XP-800 and the third one as an International MSX.
-Unfortunately, the last one is not tested.
+Unfortunately, the last one was not tested.

 ## Technical details about the Database structure